tecknight/comfy_model_html/README.md

  ![checkpoint report screencap](checkpoints.png)
  ****
- The format and composition of the html tables can be customized as follows You can customize the output table format completely.
+ The format and composition of the html tables can be customized as follows:
+ You can customize the output table format completely.
- You can add fields, remove fields, change the column order, whatever you like
+ You can add fields, remove fields, change the column order, whatever you like.
- Number indicates which column in table, zero means do not include this field If you need 10 or more columns use hex (A = 10, B = 11, etc)
+ Number indicates which column in table, zero means do not include this field.
+ If you need 10 or more columns use hex (A = 10, B = 11, etc).
  A 16 character formatted string can be passed as a shell parameter:

                       ┌──Embed Images (0=False, 1=True).
 If True, will download │  images and save locally, making offline pages